Evidence-based management – How imaging businesses can leverage data to make better business decisions

 Geoff uses the example of an imaging business that is looking to build a business case for a new CT scanner.
 “To justify a capital purchase of this size and scale you want to access a deeper level of data.
 For instance, calculating the utilization of the current CT scanner; or looking at average wait times.
 Information that can support a funding decision.
 That detail is a lot more challenging for the average business person to obtain.”

 Currently, access to data stored in various proprietary systems is obtained through deep querying a process that requires a specialized IT skill set and time.
 The average turnaround on such an information query can be up to a week, and that does not take into account other competing priorities for IT specialists’ time.
 “If there’s a major system upgrade underway, your request can get deprioritized to the bottom of the pile,” notes Geoff.

 There are answers available to this dilemma, Clemmons is happy to note.
-Vital Images’ new Vitrea Intelligence platform takes advantage of existing standards in healthcare and connects to an interface engine, which relays messages shared between clinical systems.
+Canon Medical’ new Vitrea Intelligence platform takes advantage of existing standards in healthcare and connects to an interface engine, which relays messages shared between clinical systems.